-Let's talk about the exact costs for forming and maintaining an LLC.
+Let’s talk about the exact costs of forming and maintaining an LLC.

 It depends on a lot of factors: state of formation, nature of business, etc.

-You can hire US-based employees in US in an LLC.
+You can hire US-based employees in the US in an LLC.

-But lot of things change if you have an employee physically located in the US.
+But a lot of things change if you have an employee physically located in the US.

 Most non-residents don’t hire US-based employees because of these reasons:

-LLC has to withhold tax from the employee's wages for Social Security, Medicare and unemployment insurance, deposit it with the IRS and state agencies.
+- LLC has to withhold tax from the employee’s wages for Social Security, Medicare, and unemployment insurance, and deposit it with the IRS and state agencies.